 Drawings are vital.
 Recent research shows that drawing creates special neural pathways, i.e., you “learn” differently (and better) when you draw.
 Also, exams require drawing.
 You need to learn to make easy-to-read drawings efficiently, and without errors.

 So don’t rely solely on online problems.
 Do the textbook problems (especially the more difficult ones).
 And practice drawing.

 Clickers (Turning Technology QT2 response devices).
-These devices, which sport a complete alphanumeric keypad and LCD screen, were introduced last year (2017-8) in Chem 101-102.
+These devices, which sport a complete alphanumeric keypad and LCD screen, were introduced in 2017-8 in Chem 101-102.
 If you held on to your device, you may need to replace the battery (go to the Bookstore).

 If you opted instead to use a mobile device such as a smartphone in Chem 101-102, this option will not be available in Chem 201-202.
 You will need to purchase a QT2 response device from the Bookstore (used devices can be sold back to the Bookstore when you complete Chem 201-202).

 We will use ‘clickers’ every day starting on Day #1 and clicker responses will be graded.
 So bring your clicker to every class.